Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: Introduction

 Finally, from the perspective of the TSP, the Divide-and-Conquer method is included in the family of heuristics reducing the size of the problem using some criteria, fixing edges \cite{FischeReducingTSP}, introducing multiple levels of reduction \cite{Walshaw2002AMA, Walshaw2004MultilevelRF} or the introduction of sub-tours from a previously known one \cite{TSPKazuonoriDC}.
 The sub-problems are solved using a known algorithm (or oracle) whether exact \cite{Applegate1998, ApplegateBCC03, Dantzig1954} or approximate \cite{Lin1973AnEH, LocalTSPJohnson1990}.
 Next, a merging tour algorithm \cite{CookMerging2003, TSPApplegatChained} is used to build a global tour.
 The present work applied to TSP in Section \ref{Sec Traveling Salesman Problem TSP} has the structure just described.

 The paper is organized as follows.
 In the rest of this section the notation is introduced, as well as the common criteria for designing the numerical experiments.
 Each of the analyzed problems has a separate section, hence Section \ref{Sec The Problem d-KP} is dedicated for d-KP, Section \ref{Sec Bin Packing Problem BPP} for BPP and Section \ref{Sec Traveling Salesman Problem TSP} is devoted to TSP.
-In the three cases, the section starts with a brief review of the problem, continues introducing the Divide-and-Conquer method for the problem at hand and closes with the corresponding numerical experiments (description and results).
-Finally, Section \ref{Sec Conclusions and Final Discussion} delivers the conclusions and final discussion of the work.
+In the three cases, the section starts with a brief review of the problem, continues applying the Divide-and-Conquer principle for the problem at hand and closes with the corresponding numerical experiments (description and results).
+Finally, Section \ref{Sec Conclusions and Final Discussion} delivers the conclusions and closing discussion of the work.